swallowcamel/nancywiki/Initial-RC-ToDo.md

 ## Hosting
 * Make sure the context is disposed correctly in WCF and standalone hosts.
 * <del>Stop the ASP.Net hosting spinning up multiple bootstrappers in some scenarios (otherwise known "doing a @lucisferre" ;-))</del>
+* Introduce RequestStream in the Nancy hosts and engine

 ## OOTB Pipeline Helpers